ziotom78/raytracing_course/tomasi-ray-tracing-11b.md

 # Test {#furnace-test}

--   A very simple method to verify the functioning of a *path tracer* is the so-called *furnace test*.
+-   A simple method to verify the functioning of a *path tracer* is the so-called *furnace test*.

 -   It consists of casting a ray inside an arbitrarily shaped object with diffuse BRDF and constant luminosity $L_e$ and reflectance $\rho_d$.